Santiago Cathedral

 110.0 KM to Santiago

-Roughly 4 km after leaving Sarria, you’ll come to the tiny hamlet of Barbadelo, where there’s a tremendous little 12th-century Romanesque church.
-It pops up in the old Codex Calixtinus and is worth a look.
+Roughly 4 km after leaving Sarria, you’ll come to the tiny hamlet of Barbadelo, where there’s a fine little 12th-century Romanesque church.
+It pops up in the Codex Calixtinus and is worth a look.

 There are a few albergues in the village, and it’s a really peaceful place to stay if Sarria is just too busy for you.
 I would recommend A Casa de Carmen, run by two kind Italian pilgrims